PhD positions

 PhD research topic 3: Organic Synthesis, Graphene Quantum Dots

 The focus is primarily on design and synthesis of novel graphene related 2D nanomaterials called Graphene Quantum Dots (GQDs) with potential for broad range of applications including, energy conversion and storage, optoelectronics, healthcare, etc. The materials will be prepared using modern methods of organic synthesis and characterized by optical spectroscopy, microscopy and other advanced characterization tools.
-The research, supported by grant from EU, will be performed in collaboration with top international institutions in the EU and USA.
+The research will be performed in collaboration with top international institutions in the EU and USA.

 • Recently completed Master’s degree in Chemistry or related field